bodepd/scenario_node_terminus/README.md

 When hiera searches for that a specified key, it will do the following:

-1. Use the hierarchy from hiera.yaml together with global variables to build out the list of files to search for the desired key.
+1. Use the hierarchy from hiera.yaml together with its scope to build out the list of files to search for the desired key.
   + /etc/puppet/data/hiera\_data/hostname/my\_host.domain.name.yaml
   + /etc/puppet/data/hiera\_data/user.yaml